New Mexico Drywall Installation and Texture Contractor (GS-7) Ultimate Exam Prep Rental Package

 • Included Book: International Residential Code for One- and Two-Family Dwellings, 2021

-• Included Book: Gypsum Construction Handbook, 7th edition
+• Included Book: Gypsum Construction Handbook, 7th Edition

 Test Information and Study Materials